-2
+Figure 2: UDP Header Format

-UDP Contains no deliverance guarantee and the sender will never know if the package is received by the receiver, and if we encounter corrupt data in a package the package will simply be discarded.
-The DatagramPackage can also be received in incorrect order.
+UDP Contains no deliverance guarantee and the sender will never know from the receiver if the package is received.
+If we encounter corrupt data in a package, the package will simply be discarded.
+The DatagramPacket can also be received in incorrect order.
 UDP is used when we want a high refreshment rate with as little latency as possible, and when it does not matter if we lose some of the packages.
 An example for this can be video streaming where we want the next image as fast as possible.
 (James F. Kurose 2013)

+The following chapter displays the materials intentionally meant for the project.
+The materials that were not used is marked as “not used”.
+The information about the components will include technical specifications and other relevant information for the project.